-Take the next step towards a career in extended or advanced practice and enhance your qualifications with this postgraduate radiography course.
-This is aimed at those with a current qualification and registration as a diagnostic radiographer, therapeutic radiographer, or other health care professional, with the Health and Care Professions Council (HCPC) or equivalent.
-We ensure our Radiography courses are kept innovative and up to date, teaching you the skills needed to meet the ever-changing needs of this fast-developing sector and ensuring that the patient remains core to everything we do.
+Take the next step towards a career in extended or advanced practice whilst enhancing your qualifications with this postgraduate radiography course.
+This course is aimed at those with a current qualification and registration as a diagnostic radiographer, therapeutic radiographer, or other health care professional, with the Health and Care Professions Council (HCPC) or equivalent.

-This postgraduate radiography course at Birmingham City University has been designed to help you realise your full potential and succeed in becoming a truly expert practitioner.
+This postgraduate radiography course has been designed to help you realise your full potential and succeed in becoming a truly expert practitioner.
+You will develop the skills needed to meet the ever-changing needs of this fast-developing sector, whilst ensuring that the patient remains core to everything you do.

 You may be able to take advantage of the government’s plans to make loans of up to £10,280 available for postgraduate study.

 You should have completed a BSc (Hons) in Diagnostic/Therapeutic Radiography (minimum of 2.2) or equivalent qualification e.g. a Diploma of the College of Radiographers or a professional qualification related to your profession and be registered with the NMC or HCPC.